 Day 3: Trenta – Bovec

 Short car transfer to the starting point in Trenta Valley.
-The Soča Trail takes you along this sparkling emerald river as it zig zags its way through the valley.
+The Soča Trail takes you along this sparkling emerald river as it zig-zags its way through the valley.
 This stunning trail takes you high and low over the river, across wooden bridges and on through the Great Soča Gorge (Velika Korita).
 At 750m, it may be short but packed with rugged beauty.
-This is the most beautiful section of the trail alltogether.
+This is probably the most beautiful section of the trail altogether.

 - Walking for the day: 21 km, 6-7 hours ↑450m ↓610m